dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 - Option 3: We didn't accept the alternative since we failed to reject the null.

-- Option 4: This option is correct becuase our p-value was larger than our cutoff.
+- Option 4: This option is correct because our p-value was larger than our cutoff.

 <average>86</average>